 Many breeders sell puppies due to having been born with a higher risk of health complications.
 This most likely happens because of the inbreeding and interbreeding in these mills.

-3. WITH LOVE AND CARE THEIR BEHAVIOR WILL CHANGE
+3. LOVE AND CARE CAN CHANGE THEIR BEHAVIOR

 It’s wonderful when someone chooses to adopt instead of buying a furry buddy.
 Moreover, it’s not just a life you’re saving but your money as well.
 That itself is a game-changer.